-The Texas Board of Nursing (BON) licenses qualified registered nurses to practice throughout the state of Texas.
+The Texas Board of Nursing (BON) licenses qualified registered nurses, licensed vocational nurses and advanced nurse practitioners to practice throughout the state of Texas.
 It is the regulatory agency tasked with enforcing the Texas Nursing Practice Act, conducting investigations of complaints against nurses, and adjudicating complaints.

 The Texas BON provides due process to a nurse when a complaint is filed against him or her, giving notice of the investigation and allegations.
 However, the BON’s primary objective is to ensure the protection of the public.
 There are certain crimes that if one is convicted of, he or she will be barred from obtaining or maintaining a nursing license in Texas.